Gerbil Care FAQ

 Why should I join the American Gerbil Society?

 There are a multitude of benefit by being an American Gerbil Society member.
 You will have access to a plethora of information, resources, and can register all of your gerbils.
-The more members we have, the more often we can have gerbils shows as well.
-In order for a show to be held out west, we need more local members!
+The AGS community is a fun, resourceful, and welcoming community - we all share a love for these amazing little animals and love to share pictures, stories, etc. The more members we have, the more often we can have gerbils shows as well.
+Our dream is for a show to be held in the Rocky Mountain West - specifically, Denver, CO!

 It is very important that gerbils have deep bedding to burrow in; however, it is recommended that for the first 2-3 weeks of bringing your new friends home that the bedding levels be kept low.
 This will help you bond with your gerbils.
 If the start out with deep bedding, they may develop prey animal tendencies and hide 24/7.
 Once you have bonded with your new friends for 2-3 weeks, start increasing the bedding!